 ● Emotional abuse: This type of abuse inflicts emotional pain, anguish, and distress on an elderly resident.
 Verbal assaults, humiliation, threats, and intimidation are just a few common examples of emotional abuse.

 ● Sexual abuse: Any time a staff member or another resident has non-consensual sexual contact with a nursing home resident, it is sexual abuse.
-This type of abuse also includes having sexual contact with a resident who is unable to give consent or who does not fully understand what is happening.
+This type of elder abuse also includes having sexual contact with a resident who is unable to give consent or who does not fully understand what is happening.

 ● Neglect: When caregivers fail to fulfill their duty to provide the acceptable standard of care to residents, it is considered neglect.
 Neglect can be an intentional act, but it also includes careless actions.

-● Self-Neglect: This type of abuse occurs when an elderly person cannot care for themselves adequately or refuses to.
+● Self-Neglect: This type of elder abuse occurs when an elderly person cannot care for themselves adequately or refuses to.
 Still, if nursing home staff members allow it to continue happening, it is abuse.

 ● Financial abuse: Caregivers who exploit and manipulate residents for cash or other property can be held liable for financial abuse.
 Stealing and forging documents is another common type of financial abuse.